PhobGCC/PhobGCC-doc/For_Users/Phobvision_Guide_Latest.md

 Press Start to begin a recording, or turn Auto-Repeat On to make it so you don't have to keep pressing Start.

 The graph shows bars for any digital input held at any given time, or any analog input above the set thresholds.

+The numbers at the right indicate timings.
+For the button that initiated recording, this is how many frames the input was held.
+For any other buttons that were pressed, this is how many frames after the first input they were pressed.

 The background lines indicate roughly frame spacing.